iwatake2222/InferenceHelper/README.md

 # InferenceHelper
 - This is a helper class for deep learning frameworks especially for inference
-- This class provides an interface to use various deep learnig frameworks, so that you can use the same code
+- This class provides an interface to use various deep learnig frameworks, so that you can use the same application code

 ![Class Diagram](00_doc/class_diagram.png)